-Looking for the most beautiful film locations from Emily in Paris, the very popular Netflix series starring Lily Collins as Emily Cooper?
+Looking for the best filming locations from Emily in Paris, the very popular Netflix series starring Lily Collins as Emily Cooper?
 Or book a nice Emily in Paris walking tour along the sights from the series?
 Good news!
 Many of these locations in Paris are within walking distance of each other.
 The Netflix series was created by Darren Star, the creator of Sex and the City.
 The series follows Emily’s journey from Chicago to Paris and it arouses the desire, especially among many Americans, to experience their dream life in Paris and to visit all the film locations of Emily in Paris.
-Emily lives on a cozy square in the Quartier Latin district (5th arrondissement).
+Emily lives on a cozy square in the Latin Quarter district (in the 5th arrondissement).

 Fan or not, there is one thing that everyone can probably agree on: the places & setting in which the series takes place are truly stunning.
-Think of the square of Emily’s apartment/house, Gabriel’s restaurant, Savoir’s offices and also some of the best tourist attractions in Paris.
-But also the most beautiful parks & gardens, trendy restaurants, nostalgic cafes and bakeries, etc… These are the best filming locations, sites, cafés & hotspots from the series Emily in Paris to visit asap.
+Think of the square of Emily’s apartment/house, Gabriel’s restaurant, Savoir’s offices above Galerie Patrick Fourtin and also some of the best tourist attractions in Paris.
+But also the most beautiful parks & gardens, trendy restaurants, nostalgic cafes and bakeries, etc… These are the best filming locations, sites, cafés & hotspots from the series Emily in Paris with handy map.
 Time to see Paris through the eyes of Emily Cooper.
-Enjoy these hotspots in Paris.

 Plan your next city trip to Paris!